 Located in the center courtyard, you can relax in the hot tub or lay by the pool in the lush gardens.
 The best part is The Well is right next to the pool!

 Our suite offered an antique queen bed and armoire with a living room, kitchenette with coffee service and a small dining area.
 The Collector offers well-appointed rooms with snacks, robes, quality shampoos and soaps and of course a turndown service.

 - Microwave & mini-fridge

 - Flat-screen LCD HDTV

 A Taste of Love at Chandler Oaks Barn

-Next on our itinerary was a farm to fork chef dinner event at Chandler Oaks Barn that evening.
-Our dinner was a part of a larger series of Farm to Fork Dinners presented by St. John’s Cultural Council in St. Augustine.
+Next on our itinerary was a farm-to-fork chef dinner event at Chandler Oaks Barn that evening.
+Our dinner was part of a larger series of Farm to Fork Dinners presented by St. John’s Cultural Council in St. Augustine.
 You can check the Cultural Council’s website for updated culinary events to plan your trip.

 We were escorted to the farm by Phil Chandler, the owner, which was located just north of St. Augustine on the St. John’s River.

 Phil Chandler has a long history of farming in his blood.
 He had purchased a farm in Interlochen, Florida, which became a successful wedding venue, before purchasing Chandler Oaks Barn.
 He tells his touching story in the video below.